-Christopher Columbus is partly the reason Spanish is so widely spoken.
+Christopher Columbus is part of the reason why Spanish is so widely spoken.
 (Source: Wikimedia Commons)

-Just like England and France, Spain was also fond of colonization.
+Just like England and France, Spain also has a colonial past.
 This resulted in the Spanish language being exported all over the planet.

 It’s a proven fact: the earlier you learn a language, the easier it is to remember and use on a daily basis.

 That’s why plenty of parents from all over the world are trying to make their children bilingual or trilingual as quickly as possible.
 If they hear two languages at home, they’ll quickly learn the pronunciation and the vocabulary.